ize-302/env-sync/README.md

 $ npm run env
 ```

-### Note
+### Notes

 ```
-Only environmental variables (EV) with values will be synced.
-EVs without stated values will not be synced
+1. Only environmental variables (EV) with values will be synced.
+EVs without stated values will not be synced.

+2. If a new .env file is added while running env-sync, you will have to close the process and run the command again to be able to  sync the newly added .env file

+3. All generated env examples are stored in the env-examples folder at the root of your working directory

+4. For feature requests/bug report, feel free to open a new issue.
+Will be happy to look into it
 ```